Saurabh13042004/feedback-ui/README.md

 ### About Feedback UI

 "Feedback UI" is a React application designed to streamline the process of providing feedback for products and services.
 It offers an accessible and user-friendly interface, efficient state management, and interactive icons for an enhanced feedback experience.
+The project is now integrated with Firebase, a powerful platform for data storage and user authentication.

 ### Screenshot